TorchXPotential

 Notes

 The TorchXPotential class can be used to include torch-based machine-learned FF models, such as MACE [1].
-The primary use case is to run simulations with user trained ML-FF models, after training the model using the MachineLearnedForceFieldTrainer.
+The primary use case is to run simulations with user-trained ML-FF models, after training the model using the MachineLearnedForceFieldTrainer.
 The .qatkpt file which results from the training workflow can be loaded in the TorchXPotential, either in script or using the MachineLearnedForceField block in the Workflow Builder.
-The path to the torch-script should be passed via the file argument, when constructing the TorchXPotential object.
+The path to the torch-script should be passed via the file argument when constructing the TorchXPotential object.

 For external user-trained models, currently only models based on the MACE architecture are supported.
 A given model can be converted using the function convertMACEModelToQATKFormat.